Nummer42O/mynesweeper/README.md

 - [ ] start new game dialog automatically
 - [X] change new game dialog "Col: " to "Column: " and maybe adopt formatting/arrangement
 - [X] check performance of `Minefield::activateField` as member function pointer vs if statement
-- [ ] make tiles hold their own copies of flagged and normal the sprite pointers
+- [X] make tiles hold their own copies of flagged and normal the sprite pointers
+- [ ] show flag icon with mine counter

 ## Requirements